Hadeynike/Sales_Call/README.md

-# 🕵️‍♀️ Classifying Sales Calls ☎️
+# 🕵️‍♀️ Classifying Sales Call ☎️

 💸 Predicting the Outcomes of Demo Calls for a SaaS Company. 📱